History of the Norway national football team: 2000s

 Semb's style of play was roughly the same as his predecessor's, although new players like Steffen Iversen, John Carew and John Arne Riise were added.
 After a slow start to the UEFA Euro 2000 qualifying campaign, Norway won their last seven games and reached the European Championship finals for the first time in their history.
 The finals started well, but ended with disappointment.
 In the opener, Norway got a deserved win against Spain through Steffen Iversen's goal.
 In the second match, Norway played poorly and lost 1–0 against Yugoslavia, but Norway would still qualify for the second round if they could win their last group match against Slovenia.
-A draw would also be good enough if the match between Spain and Yugoslavia ended with a draw or a Yugoslavia win.
+A draw would also be good enough if Spain did not defeat Yugoslavia.

 In what must be described as an awful match, the game between Norway and Slovenia ended goalless.
 In the other match, Yugoslavia had a 3–2 lead after 90 minutes, which would be enough for Norway to advance.
 However, when Spain scored twice in stoppage time to win the game, Norway were knocked out.
 After the tournament, Semb had to suffer a lot of criticism for his tactics.

 A slow start to the 2002 FIFA World Cup qualifiers did not stop the criticism.
 After five games, Norway had gained only two points, losing twice against Poland, and after a decade of glory, it became clear that Norway would not reach the finals in Korea and Japan.
 Norway did finish the qualifying campaign with two wins, but it was too little, too late.

 Despite the ever-increasing criticism, Semb remained in charge for the UEFA Euro 2004 qualifiers, where Norway eventually finished second behind Denmark, and faced a two-leg playoff against Spain.
 In the away leg, Norway got a respectable 2–1 defeat, which provided some cautious optimism before the return leg at Ullevaal.
 However, the return leg was a nightmare for the Norwegians.
 Spain dominated the game completely and won 3–0.
 After this match, Semb resigned.

 Norway's next national coach became former national team hero Åge Hareide, who was hired in January 2004, having coached Rosenborg BK to the domestic league title the previous season.
 The team, which was dubbed "New Norway", won their first six games, although it must be said that many of these games were against second-rate opposition.
 In the 2006 FIFA World Cup qualifying campaign, results have been varying – ranging from an impressive 3–0 win against Slovenia to a disappointing home defeat against Scotland.
 Norway eventually finished second behind Italy, and played the Czech Republic in a playoff to reach the finals.
 In the first playoff match the Czech Republic won 1–0 in Oslo.
 Norway lost the match 0–1 in Prague on 16 November 2005, thus failing to make it to the 2006 FIFA World Cup.